Peace Monuments

 1980 - Praying Hands, main entrance, Oral Roberts University, Tulsa, Oklahoma (USA).
 "Stand 60 feet high and weigh 30 tons, the largest bronze sculpture in the world.
 Evangelist Oral Roberts outsourced their casting to Juarez, Mexico in 1980. ...originally called 'The Healing Hands,' they stood in front of Oral's 'City of Faith,' a medical center devoted to faith healing.
 But the City of Faith declared bankruptcy in 1989.
 The hands were then moved to the entrance drive of the university.
 The City of Faith is now known as CityPlex Towers, and it houses corporate tenants.
 Its central tower stands 640 feet tall, which reportedly is the same height as the Jesus who appeared to Oral in a dream and told him to build it."

-1986 - Peace Farm, Amarillo, Texas (USA).
+1986-2008 - Peace Farm, Amarillo, Texas (USA).
 Twenty acres of land on the southern boundary of the Pantex Plant.
 "Established as an information source about the Pantex Plant and to stand as a visible witness against the weapons of mass destruction being assembled there."
-Includes the Madre Sculpture.
+Now abandoned.
+When visited in September 2009, four arches (of which two seen in image) remained, but the encircled Madre del Mundo sculpture by Marsha Gomez [1951-1998] (also seen in image) had been removed. /// Click here for illustrated report of our visit on 11 Sept 2009.

 T